junxit/us-congress-code/title-24/chapter-1/sec-6a.md

 ## Notes

 1 So in original.
-The words “home or” probably should not appear.
+The words “home or” probably should not appear after amendment by Pub.
+L. 101–510, see 1990 Amendment note below.

 ### Editorial Notes